Careers Leader- Mrs A Bibby

 The second is through the student development lessons, where they will become aware of searching for courses and jobs, the application processes and interview techniques.
 Our Careers Adviser is available on and after GCSE results day to assist our students with their progression.

-At Key Stage 5 careers education will be run in conjunction with the Sixth Form team.
-Students will be given guidance on UCAS applications, choosing appropriate Universities, Colleges of FE, and places of work.
-Students will have access to specialist external advisors, form tutors, the Sixth Form team and the Careers team to receive advice on their future after Poynton High School.
-There will be Careers fairs, Further Education fairs, and a ‘Life Beyond Poynton Day’.
+At Key Stage 5 careers education runs in conjunction with the Sixth Form team.
+Students are given guidance on UCAS applications, choosing appropriate Universities, Colleges of FE, and places of work.
+Students have access to specialist external advisors, form tutors, the Sixth Form team and the Careers team to receive advice on their future after Poynton High School.
+There are Careers fairs, Industry Insight Events, Further Education fairs, and a ‘Life Beyond Poynton Day’.
 All students will also be able to receive careers advice after A level results.
-Students looking for employment after Sixth Form will also be able to join the Employ programme for further support in applications.
+Students looking for employment after Sixth Form will also be able to join the Employ programme for further support in applications (see below for further details).

 Employment Readiness Programme is a programme run in the Sixth Form from the end of Year 12 and throughout Year 13 and supported by our partners at The Macclesfield Pledge.
 This is aimed at students who are not applying to University.
 This will provide access to careers planning, help applying for jobs and Apprenticeships, plus the chance to meet local and national employers.

-All Year 12 students undertake work experience in the summer term.
+Year 12 students are allowed allocated time to undertake self-placed work experience in the summer term.
 This is a core part of their study programme.
+Students are encouraged to source a meaningful work experience placement that is either relevant to their future career plans, or will develop their employability skills.